gravitycontained/mysql-docker-template/README.md

 # MySQL Docker Setup with Auto-Init Databases

-This project builds a custom MySQL Docker image that automatically initializes any database from `database`.
+This project builds a custom MySQL Docker image that automatically initializes any database from the `database/` folder.

 ---

 ## Prerequisites

-- Docker installed
+* Docker installed

 ---

 ## 1. Build the Docker Image